 In recent years, Musk has indicated that this first base (Mars Base Alpha) could be assembled as early as 2028.
 In accordance with Musk's vision, the city would take about 20 years to build would involve 1000 Starships.
 By 2050, Musk hopes to have presided over the creation of a full-fledged Martian city with a population of one million inhabitants.

-As for this city's economy, Musk has had some thoughts on that as well.
-He agrees that mining and an export economy would not viable within the immediate future.
-As such, a Martian economy would be largely based around the purchase of the real estate.
+As for this city's economy, Musk has stated that he doesn't think mining and an export economy would be viable within the immediate future.
+As such, a Martian economy (he stated) would be largely based around the purchase of real estate.

 The key to this is to make moving to Mars attractive.
 As Musk said during his famous speech, "Making Humans a Multi-Planetary Species", which he delivered at the 2016 International Astronautical Congress